-The Basics of the Word Window
+The basics of the Word window

-Let's briefly review the basic parts of the Word 2003 window before we move onto word processing.
+Let's briefly review the basic parts of the Word 2003 window before we move on to word processing.

 Shown below is the Microsoft Word default window.
 When Word is launched, a new blank document, or default window, opens in Print Layout view.
 Although window elements are fully explained in our Windows course, here is a brief explanation of the Word window.

-Contains a list of options to manage and customize documents.
+This contains a list of options to manage and customize documents.

-Contains shortcut buttons for the most popular commands.
+This contains shortcut buttons for the most popular commands.

-Contains buttons used for formatting.
+This contains buttons that are used for formatting.

-Used to set margins, indents, and tabs.
+This is used to set margins, indents, and tabs.

-The location where the next character appears.
+This is the location where the next character appears.

-Indicates the end of the document.
+This indicates the end of the document.

-Provides quick access to Help topics.
+This provides quick access to Help topics.

-Used to view parts of the document.
+These are used to view parts of the document.

-Displays position of the insertion point and working mode buttons.
+This displays the position of the insertion point and working mode buttons.

-Links to the Microsoft Office Help feature.
+This links to the Microsoft Office Help feature.